Ndaruga/Auto-configuration-of-virtual-Machines-with-ansible/README.md

 <h2><strong>Method #1.Install Ansible on CentOS 8 with yum package</strong></h2>

-<p>Now we are going to run below commands on Ansible server&nbsp;</p>
+<p>Now we are going to run the below commands on Ansible server&nbsp;</p>

-<p>Step1: Firstly we need to install EPEL repository on CentOS 8:</p>
+<p>Step1: First we need to install the EPEL repository on CentOS 8:</p>

 <pre><code>yum install epel-release -y</code></pre>

-<p>Step2: If you wants to check repositories on CentOS then run the below command:</p>
+<p>Step2: If you want to check repositories on CentOS then run the below command:</p>

 <pre><code>yum repolist | grep epel</code></pre>